davidschober/recipes/index.md

 This cobbler is Rosa's recipe, using bisquick.
 It can be made with other fruit, like blueberries.

 ## Roasted Chestnuts
+### Ingredients

+Raw chestnuts in shell

+### Directions

+* Score the chestnuts with a knife.
+Slit
-400 degrees til they’re done
+* 400 degrees til they’re done, stirring once

-stir once

 ## Tiramisu
 ### Ingredients